 Exams and Tests

-A blood test that can diagnose malaria rapidly also is available.
-If this rapid test indicates a person has malaria, the results are usually confirmed with a blood smear.
+A blood test that can diagnose malaria quickly is also available.
+If this rapid test points to malaria, the results are usually confirmed with a blood smear.

 Other useful tests that may be done include: